leapcode/leap_presentations/platform-workshop/slides.md

 Vagrant         | Remote Server
 :-------------: | :-------------:
-Locally on your Laptop, for testing | Out there, for testing or real Requires Vagrant and Virtualbox or other hypervisor | Physical or paravirtualized Server (KVM, Xen, OpenStack, Amazon, but not VirtualBox or OpenVZ)
+Locally on your laptop, for testing | Out there, for testing or real Requires Vagrant and Virtualbox or other hypervisor | Physical or paravirtualized Server (KVM, Xen, OpenStack, Amazon, but not VirtualBox or OpenVZ)

 ---